brandonjparrott/saas-interview-challenge1/README.md

 `./build-images.sh`

-You can also build them invidually using the following docker commands:
+You can also build them individually using the following docker commands:

 ```bash
 docker build -t forgerock-api ./api

 docker build -t forgerock-worker ./worker
 ```

+### Testing
+---

+Navigate to either ./api or ./worker and run the following npm command

+`npm run test`

 ### Deploying it locally
 ---